home | about us

 • What about the NT?

 We’re going to take a quiz first thing next week, and I want you to try and remember what we’ve talked about tonight.
 This is just the beginning!
-There’s a lot more to learn about God’s word, and we’re going to learn it together.
+There’s a lot more to learn about God’s Word, and we’re going to learn it together.

 CLOSING PRAYER (2 minutes)